bologer/anycomment.io/readme.txt

 * Select "Network" tab, inside find "XHR" click on it (name can also vary).
 If you do not find "XHR" just ignore it
 * Refresh page
 * In the list find request which looks something like the following: `https://yourdomain.com/wp-json/anycomment/v1/comments?post=15&parent=0&per_page=15&order=desc&order_by=id`
-* Click on it, copy its content and or take screenshot of it and report in [support forum](https://wordpress.org/support/plugin/anycomment)
+* Click on it, copy its content and take screenshot of it and report in [support forum](https://wordpress.org/support/plugin/anycomment)

 = I cannot delete comment? =

-Possbile you are getting "Forbidden" with 403 error code.
+Possible you are getting "Forbidden" with 403 error code.

 *To fix this:*